 Course taught in English

 Go to class group/s: 31

-Tourism is globally recognized as a key economic sector with a potential for further growth, it has positive synergies with the new economy, mainly with cultural and entertainment industries, and it is an image building sector for local places.
-As a multi-faceted and complex phenomenon, tourism requires specific knowledge and skills at company and territorial level.
-Tourism, as a hedonic product, implies also a specific use of the marketing mix.
+The tourism industry is globally recognized as a key economic sector with a potential for further growth in the medium-long term.
+It has positive synergies with the new economy, mainly with cultural and entertainment industries, and it has sizable impacts on destinations.
+Tourism is a diversified industry, made of various complementary sectors that need to act in a systemic way to maximize their potential, and it is a territorial activity, as most of the travel related phenomena and impacts happen at destination.
+As a multi-faceted and complex phenomenon, tourism requires specific knowledge and skills both at firm and territorial level.
+In addition, the outbreak of COVID-19 has put the tourism industry under unprecedented pressure but has also led to transformations in the business models of various companies and places, thus requiring new competences and professional profiles.
+Tourism, as an image building sector for local places, implies also a specific use of the marketing mix.
 In this perspective, territorial marketing requires integration of traditional instruments with interactive web tools for communication and transaction services, specifically designed to promote a territory.
-Students thus acquire methodological skills and learn how to use practical tools with the aim to define proper strategies to identify and promote the value of local identities through tourism.
+The mission of the course is to provide students the knowledge and transversal skills required to cope with a very dynamic sector and the practical tools to define proper strategies to leverage on local identities and to compete in global markets.

 - Dynamics and trends of the tourism market.